KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 %  PET sensitiever dan spect.
 Dus hogere count rates bij zelfde activiteit.

 At this point, we know how the position and the energy of a photon impinging on the detector can be determined.
 Now we need a way to ensure that the impinging photons will produce an image.
 In photography, a lens is used for that purpose.
 But there are no easy-to-use lenses to focus the high energy photons used in nuclear medicine.
 So we must fall back on a more primitive approach: collimation.
 Collimation is the method used to make the detector “see” along straight lines.
-Different tomographic systems use different collimation strategies, as shown in figure [11](#fig:spect_pet_ct).
+Different tomographic systems use different collimation strategies, as shown in [](#fig:spect_pet_ct).

 :::{figure} figs/fig_spect_pet_ct.pdf
 :name: fig:spect_pet_ct